benjipatrick/tic-tac-app/README.md

 React web app with a Python Flask backend for tic tac toe.

-Flask backend does all game logic and supplies an AI that plays my Monte Carlo Tree Search.
+Flask backend does all game logic and supplies an AI that plays by Monte Carlo Tree Search.

 # To-do